 Connecting to Okta using the LDAP Interface

-The LDAP Interface allows cloud-based LDAP authentication against UD instead of an LDAP server or Active Directory (AD).
-Because these apps are authenticated against UD, it allows Okta to control access and centralize credentials for applications that support the LDAP authentication protocol.
+The LDAP Interface allows cloud-based LDAP authentication against Universal Directory instead of an LDAP server or Active Directory (AD).
+Because these apps are authenticated against Universal Directory, Okta can control access and centralize credentials for applications that support the LDAP authentication protocol.

 The LDAP Interface is a cloud proxy that consumes LDAP commands and translates them to Okta API calls, providing a straightforward path to authenticate legacy LDAP apps in the cloud.
 This also enables you to centralize and manage all your LDAP resources (policies, usersIn Okta literature, we generally refer to "users" as the people who serve as Okta administrators.
 When we refer to "end users" we are generally referring to the people who the administrators serve.
 That is, those who use Okta chiclets to access their apps, but have no administrative control., apps) within Okta.
-You can also add seamless MFA with Okta Verify Push to your LDAP apps, providing an extra layer of security.
+You can also add seamless MFA to your LDAP apps with Okta Verify Push and OTP, providing an extra layer of security.

 The LDAP agent is meant to synchronize identities to or from an existing LDAP directory.
 The LDAP interface, on the other hand, allows you to migrate certain apps off of unnecessary LDAP or AD servers and onto Okta.